Taste Test: Hot Sauce by Toby Amidor in Taste Test, August 14, 2012

 Nutrition Info (per teaspoon): 0 calories; 35 milligrams sodium

 Our Take: Many of us grew up using this teeny red bottle and boy it’s still as hot as we remember.
 This baby has only 3 ingredients: distilled vinegar, red pepper, and salt.
-Alongside Cholula, it has the lowest sodium content but was by far the most expensive.
+It has a lower sodium content than Cholula, which can be a plus if you're watching your sodium intake.

 Rating: 4.0